 Uganda is positioned at a crossroads in its sustainable development trajectory.
 The country’s many peace and security challenges are driven by unaddressed legacies of past conflict and human rights abuses, gaps in transitional justice processes, proliferation of illicit small arms, border disputes, community displacement caused by extractive oil and mineral industries, and violent conflict among political parties after the 2016 general elections.

 Women’s organizations in Uganda have been active in building peace since the Juba peace process.
-Local women’s CSOs have consistently advocated for peace— building bridges, seeking consensus and opening communications across factions.
-Sustainable peace and development in Uganda requires the further empowerment of women and girls to contribute and benefit equally from dividends of sustained peace.
+Local women’s CSOs have consistently advocated for peace— building bridges, seeking consensus and opening communication across factions.
+Sustainable peace and development in Uganda requires the further empowerment of women and girls to contribute and benefit equally from peace dividends.

 Whereas communities are central to and have expressed willingness to lead various peace and security interventions, there remain considerable gaps in their active engagement.
-The WPHF will help tap into and build upon the work of women’s organizations to further strengthen the capacity of a wide network of Ugandan women on early warning, mediation, negotiation, and advocacy techniques to accelerate the realization of sustainable peace.
+The WPHF will help tap into and build upon the work of women’s organizations to further strengthen their capacity to accelerate the realization of sustainable peace.